 Listening has become a forgotten skill in our society today.
 Deep, intentional listening is not easy and it takes patience and lots of practice.
 We are more skilled at expressing ourselves verbally and airing our views.
 When it comes to family relationships, misunderstandings often arise because we are not really listening to one another.
-Family relationships break down when we use our mouths more than our ears and we are not consciously trying to hear what the other person is saying.
+Family relationships break down when we are not consciously trying to hear what the other person is saying.

-We don’t need any lessons on what to say but we sure could improve on our listening skills so we can connect with others on a deeper level.
+We need to learn how to quieten down our voices and improve on our listening skills so we can connect with others on a deeper level.

-With regards to our teens and young adults, when we deliberately hold back our words and ramp up our listening, this communicates value to them as we show interest in who they are and what they have to say.
-We expect them to listen to us, but we fail to use our ears and we excel at using our mouths.
+With regards to our teens and young adults, when we deliberately hold back our words and intentionally listen in, this communicates value to them as we show interest in who they are and what they have to say.
+We expect them to listen to us with respect.
+However, it starts with how we build trust and respect so we invite more conversation.

-If we want to really connect, we need to make a paradigm shift in how we communicate effectively with others.
-There is a reason why God gave us two ears and one mouth!
+For connection, it takes a paradigm shift in how we communicate effectively with others.
+There is a reason why God gave us two ears and one mouth.